Logo

 Website operated by volunteers.
 Not officially endorsed or supported.
 Question?
 Email: info@hpalumni.org

-HP Inc. is the legal successor to companies acquired by Hewlett-Packard before the company was split into HP Inc and Hewlett Packard Enterprise on Nov 1, 2015.
-Responsibility for commitments to former employees of Compaq, DEC, EDS, etc. remain with HP Inc. – regardless of whether their last business unit ended up in HP or HPE.
+HP Inc. is the overall legal successor to companies acquired by Hewlett-Packard before the company was split into HP Inc and Hewlett Packard Enterprise on Nov 1, 2015.
+In general, responsibility for original commitments to former U.S. employees of Compaq, DEC, EDS, etc. remain with HP Inc. – regardless of whether their last business unit ended up in HP or HPE.
+(Canada and UK: HPE.
+Other countries vary.

 Compaq history -- Books, articles, websites, video.